AI Governance in Fraud Detection

 -

-Transparency & Documentation:
+Transparency and Documentation:

 - Can vendors provide audit trails explaining rule-based fraud detection decisions?